Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in social experience

 \subsubsection{Issues associated with image viewing}

-\begin{itemize} \item \textbf{Image tampering.} In most cases, the recipients are able to store, edit and reuse the image freely once they have accessed the image, resulting in potential risks of image tampering by dishonest recipients.
-Recently, an emerging GAN-powered image tampering technique called DeepFake can synthesize visually-realistic fake media records using the victim's face photo \cite{tolosana2020deepfakes}.
-DeepFake has heightened public concern due to its powerful counterfeiting capability and the difficulty of defending against \cite{tolosana2020deepfakes}. \begin{quote} \textit{Suppose an immoral user has successfully received Alice's photos and seamlessly splices her face to other images to create fake event records using DeepFake.
-The fake photos may cause substantial economic and reputational damages to Alice. } \end{quote}

-\item \textbf{Shoulder surfing.} Shoulder surfer refers to the unauthorized viewers who visit private images by peeping at the victim's device screen over the victim's shoulder.
+\paragraph{\textbf{Shoulder surfer.}} Shoulder surfer refers to the unauthorized viewers who visit private images by peeping at the victim's device screen over the victim's shoulder.
 This is a type of privacy intrusion from the physical world.
-The prevalence of viewing images with mobile devices further exacerbate this risk. \begin{quote} \textit{Suppose Alice shares a secret photo with her trusted friend Carol.
-Carol opens the file on her smartphone carelessly in a public place.
-Then the photo content may be watched by strangers, which violates Alice's privacy.} \end{quote} \end{itemize}
+Peoples' enthusiasm for viewing images on mobile devices further exacerbates this risk.